boutiques/boutiques/README.md

   * **`description`**: output description.
   * **`path-template`**: A string that describes the output file path relatively to the execution directory.
 May contain input `command-line-keys` substituted at runtime.
 Example: ```results/[INPUT1]_brain.mnc```.
   * `command-line-key`: a string, contained in `command-line`, substituted at runtime.
   * `list`: a boolean, true if output is a list of value.
-In this case, `path-template` must contain a '*' standing for "any string of characters" (as the Linux wildcard).
+In this case, `path-template` must contain a '*' standing for any string of characters (as the Linux wildcard).
 Defaults to false.
   * `optional`: a boolean, true if output may not be produced by the tool.
 Defaults to false.
   * `command-line-flag`: a string involved in the `command-line-key` substitution.
 Examples: ```-o```, ```--output```.
 Defaults to the empty string.
 * `tool-version`: tool version.